The Penalties and Defenses for Insider Trading

 “Insider trading” is one of those terms you often see in the news but don’t fully understand.
 One common misconception is that all insider trading is illegal.
 Not so.
 In the broadest sense, insider trading refers to any situation where a corporate insider—such as the chief executive officer—buys or sells shares in his own company.
 Such trades are generally perfectly legal, so long as they are reported to the U.S. Securities and Exchange Commission (SEC).

-Where insider trading crosses the line from legal to illegal is when that same CEO, or another corporate officer, employee or director, makes a trade based on information that is not disclosed or available to the general public.
+Where insider trading crosses the line from legal to illegal is when that same CEO, or another corporate officer, employee or director, makes a trade based on inside information that is not disclosed or available to the general public.
 For example, in 2018, a Florida resident entered a guilty plea in federal court in connection with a $2 million insider trading scheme.
 According to the U.S. Department of Justice, the former investment bank insider shared nonpublic information regarding “contemplated but unannounced merger and acquisition transactions” with friends, who in turn executed trades for their financial benefit.

 The defendant in this case faces a maximum sentence of five years in federal prison and a fine of $250,000, or up to twice his “gross gains” from the illegal insider trading.
-If that sounds like a harsh sentence, consider that in other insider trading cases a conviction can lead to 20 years in prison and a maximum fine of $5 million.
+If that sounds like a harsh criminal penalty, consider that in other insider trading cases a conviction can lead to 20 years in prison and a maximum fine of $5 million.
 And in the case of corporations or other “non-natural persons,” the maximum possible fine skyrockets to $25 million.
-Additionally, the SEC can seek civil sanctions to “disgorge” the defendant of up to three times the financial gains related to the insider trading.
+Additionally, the SEC can seek civil sanctions to “disgorge” the defendant of up to three times the financial gains related to the insider tradin charges.

 Understanding the Elements of Insider Trading